git-lfs/git-lfs/docs/api/README.md

 Git LFS servers can offload object storage to cloud services like S3, or implemented natively in the Git LFS server.
 The only requirement is that hypermedia objects from the Git LFS API return the correct headers so clients can access the transfer API properly.
+LFS servers are encouraged to include a `Authorization` header, with an expiring token if possible, so that the Git LFS client can make the request immediately.
+Otherwise, the Git LFS client will follow the same rules as the "Authentication" section above for every file.

 As of v1.3 there can be multiple ways files can be uploaded or downloaded, see the [v1.3 API doc](v1.3/http-v1.3-batch.md) for details.
 The following section